 The Todoist MCP ecosystem is fragmented, with at least six community servers predating the official one:

 • greirson/mcp-todoist — Connects Claude to Todoist with bulk operation support.
-Good for batch task creation if the official server’s timeouts are a problem.
+Less relevant now that the official server fixed batch timeouts.

 • stanislavlysenko0912/todoist-mcp-server — Full REST API v2 and Sync API implementation.
 The most complete community alternative in terms of API coverage.